 How to find the cheapest Eurostar tickets

-You can check fares & train times at www.eurostar.com.
-For the cheapest fares, book in advance and avoid busy Friday or Sunday afternoons.
+Book ahead and avoid busy days such as Friday or Sunday afternoons.
 In fact, Eurostar have said explicitly that the cheapest return fares will only be found between midday Monday & midnight Thursday, and between midday and midnight on Saturday.
 The cheapest return tickets require a Saturday night away.
+Check fares & times at www.eurostar.com.

-Tip: The Eurostar website has a cheap fare-finder page which shows which dates offer the cheapest fares, a useful feature, but well hidden! www.eurostar.com/uk-en/find-lowest-fares.
+Tip: The Eurostar website has a cheap fare-finder page: www.eurostar.com/uk-en/find-lowest-fares.

 -